-Cost of entry is $25 per adult and a little less for concession holders.
-A family ticket for 2 adults and unlimited children between 4 and 15 is $60.
+Cost of entry is $28 per adult and a little less for concession holders.
+There are several variations on family ticket prices depending the number in the group.
+A family ticket for 2 adults and 2-4 children between 4 and 15 is $65.
 I spent over 3 hours here and thought the price was fair value.
 You can pay by cash and EFTPOS.

 Margaret greeted me at the counter.
 She was in period costume down to the colonial mop cap.
 At this point, it’s again worth pointing out that Old Tailem Town is Margaret and Peter’s baby.
 So, as Margaret explains how a few details on the site map might be wrong, you can only accept it as part of the place’s charm.

 ‘Peter changes things around then doesn’t tell me so there might be a couple of numbers missing or in the wrong order.’